Davince-Alves/Davince-Alves/README.md

 ## Hi there!
 Welcome to my Github profile.
 I'm Davince! 👋

 - 🎓 I have a Bachelor's degree in Administration from IFPB.
-- 🌱 I’m currently learning to program at Alura.
+- 🌱 I’m currently learning how to program at Alura.

 <div>
 <a href="https://github.com/Davince-Alves">